-Any cannabis consumer can tell you that if there’s one feeling no one enjoys, it’s the moment when you realize, “I’m too high.”
-Maybe the edible kicked in three hours late.
-Perhaps you tried to impress a group of friends by breathing in a little bit too deeply.
-You might have just tried concentrates for the first time and were caught off guard by their potency.
+Maybe that edible kicked in three hours late.
+Perhaps you tried to impress a group of friends by holding the bong rip a little bit too long.
+You might have just tried concentrates for the first time and got caught off guard by their potency.
 Or maybe you are just a low-tolerance consumer.

-How long does it take to sober up from weed?
+How long does it take to come down from a weed high?

-After smoking weed, how long you stay high depends on a variety of factors: consumption method, dosage, and unique individual variables that can vary from person to person.
-Typically, the higher the potency of a cannabis product, the longer the high will last.
+After smoking weed, how long your high lasts depends on a variety of factors: consumption method, dosage, and unique individual variables that can vary from person to person like tolerance, age, and metabolic rate.
+Typically, the higher the potency of a cannabis product (read: THC % or milligram amount), the longer the high will last, though it may not necessarily be more intense.
 Concentrates are the most potent form of cannabis, with flower and edibles following behind.

-This could mean that it would take longer to sober up from dabs than smoking a bowl, however dosage and your body’s chemistry would still be the decider here.
+This could mean that it would take longer to sober up from dabs than smoking a bowl, but dosage, quality of the flower or wax, and your body’s chemistry all contribute to your experience.
 It’s also important to note that the everyday smoker with a higher weed tolerance will sober up a lot faster than the occasional consumer who hits the party joint a couple of times.
+As our senior editor Bruce Barcott previously reported, new studies indicate that there is a “window of impairment” for cannabis across consumption methods of between three and 10 hours, but for most people, it’s around 4 hours.

-Anecdotally speaking, the average cannabis high can last anywhere between 30 minutes to 2 hours at its peak, with some lingering effects still felt for a period of time after.
-Some highs have been known to last a lot longer.
+Anecdotally speaking, the average cannabis high can last anywhere between 30 minutes to 2 hours at its peak.
+You can still experience lingering effects for a period of time after, and some highs have been known to last a lot longer.
 Thankfully, there are ways to help come back down and sober up when you feel too high, overwhelmed, or uncomfortable from excessive cannabis consumption.

 Symptoms of being too high

-If you’re not sure how to figure out if you’re too high, there are a few tell-tale signs that you can look out for.
+If you know you’re too high, you know.
+But if you’re not sure how to figure out where the line to cross is, there are a few tell-tale signs to look out for.
 While we all love to have a good time, you may need to dial down your intake if you feel:

 Tips on how to sober up from weed fast